 - GENERAL INFORMATION

-- POSITION TITLE: USAID Project Management Specialist (Commodities and Market).
+- POSITION TITLE: Project Management Specialist (Humanitarian Strategic Advisor)

 - PERIOD OF PERFORMANCE: Five (5) years.
-The services provided under this contract are expected to be a continuing nature that will be executed by USAID through series of sequential contracts, subject to the availability of funds.
+The services provided under this contract are expected to be of a continuing nature through a series of sequential contracts, subject to continued need, satisfactory performance, and the availability of funds.

-- PLACE OF PERFORMANCE: US Embassy, Entoto Road, Addis Ababa with possible travel as stated in the Statement of Work.
+- PLACE OF PERFORMANCE: US Embassy, Entoto Road, Addis Ababa, with possible travel as stated in the Statement of Duties.